-Second, as added to Section 1-56(b)(2) by Public Act 102-0662, all Illinois Solar for All sub-program descriptions direct that "[c]ompanies participating in this program that install solar panels shall commit to hiring job trainees for a portion of their low-income installations" and further that, "an administrator shall facilitate partnering the companies that install solar panels with entities that provide solar panel installation job training."526
+Second, as added to Section 1-56(b)(2) by Public Act 102-0662, all Illinois Solar for All sub-program descriptions direct that "[c]ompanies participating in this program that install solar panels shall commit to hiring job trainees for a portion of their low-income installations" and further that, "an administrator shall facilitate partnering the companies that install solar panels with entities that provide solar panel installation job training."
+527

-ComEd stated in the ICC proceeding reviewing its Section 16-108.12 job training plan that it intends to implement the Solar Craft Apprenticeship Program in coordination with the International Brotherhood of Electrical Workers ("IBEW") Local 134, which will integrate solar training curricula into its existing electrical craft/trade/skill apprenticeship programs at 18 IBEW sites as well as certain community colleges and high schools.527 According to the Plan submitted by ComEd in that proceeding, the Solar Craft Apprenticeship Program appears to include training locations located across the entire State, and not just in ComEd's service territory.528 This program may be essential for ensuring the availability of job trainees across the State.
-ComEd has released a report detailing the status of its job training programs under Section 16-108.12 annually since 2019.529 Beginning July 1, 2022, ComEd will havehas ceased all funding and oversight of these workforce training programs.
-DCEO has not yet released its plans for implementation of awarded the programs in 2022-2023, butSolar Craft Apprenticeship Program contract to IBEW, and the Agency will continue to coordinate with DCEO to ensure a geographically representative offeringalignment with the implementation of these programs and Illinois Solar for All.
+ComEd stated in the ICC proceeding reviewing its Section 16-108.12 job training plan that it intends to implement the Solar Craft Apprenticeship Program in coordination with the International Brotherhood of Electrical Workers ("IBEW") Local 134, which will integrate solar training curricula into its existing electrical craft/trade/skill apprenticeship programs at 18 IBEW sites as well as certain community colleges and high schools.528 According to the Plan submitted by ComEd in that proceeding, the Solar Craft Apprenticeship Program appears to include training locations located across the entire State, and not just in ComEd's service territory.529 This program may be essential for ensuring the availability of job trainees across the State.
+ComEd has released a report detailing the status of its job training programs under Section 16-108.12 annually since 2019.530 Beginning July 1, 2022, ComEd has ceased all funding and oversight of these workforce training programs.
+DCEO has awarded the Solar Craft Apprenticeship Program contract to IBEW, and the Agency will continue to coordinate with DCEO to ensure alignment with the implementation of these programs and Illinois Solar for All.